6enard/kadii/FIREBASE_SETUP_GUIDE.md

 - ✅ Allow users to register and sign in
 - ✅ Automatically create user profiles in Firestore
 - ✅ Secure user data with proper access controls
-- ✅ Support future multiplayer features when ready
+- ✅ Support online multiplayer features

-The app now focuses on the core card game experience with a clean foundation for future social features!
+- ✅ Handle friend requests and game challenges
+- ✅ Enable real-time online gaming

+The app now uses the new Firebase project **kadiii** with enhanced security and full online multiplayer capabilities!